 I made this AWESOME re-arranged typography wall art with two junk mail postcard sale mailers.
-This is what you need to make this junk mail wall art plaque!
-This tutorial will showcase each step I took to complete this art piece.
+This is what you need to make this junk mail wall art plaque.
+This recycled craft tutorial will showcase each step I took to complete this art piece.

 Gather These Supplies

-• Substrate of your choice: cradle board, canvas board, illustration board, plywood or wood ( I used a 5″ x 5″ x 3/4 piece of plywood that I primed and then painted it with FolkArt Wicker White paint.
+• Substrate of your choice: cradle board, canvas board, illustration board, plywood or wood ( I used a 5″ x 5″ x 3/4 piece of plywood that I primed and painted with FolkArt Wicker White paint)

 • Cardstock